-World Animal Protection is an international animal welfare charity with more than 70 years of experience advocating for the humane treatment of animals worldwide.
-In Canada, the organization works to protect wild and domestic animals through evidence-based solutions that benefit both animals and people.
+World Animal Protection is an international animal welfare charity with 75 years of experience advocating for the humane treatment of animals worldwide.
+In Canada, the organization works to protect wild and farm animals through evidence-based solutions that benefit both animals and people.